 - Special rods for underwater welding and demanding military applications.

-- Rods to weld dissimilar metals, for example, stainless steel to tool steel.
+- Rods to weld dissimilar metals.

 - There are no rods for metals with low melting points, such as lead, because the arc’s heat is too much for them.